profweston/Crime_Time_Final_Project/README.md

 ### Arrest Rates

 The bar chart below shows the proportion of arrests to nonarrests for the most frequent types of crime.
 Although theft is a much more common crime, the proportion of arrests is lower than some of the other crimes.
 Interestingly, some crimes have a high arrest rate, but on closer inspection, these offenses do not involve a crime against another person.
 Thus, this result in not surprising.
+On the other hand, crimes against others have an arrest rate that is much lower.
+In fact, none of the arrest rates were higher than approximately half of the crime rate.

  <img src="https://github.com/profweston/Crime_Time_Final_Project/blob/main/Resources/Arrests_bar.png" width="800">